boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 outgoing protocols (i.e., encoding for WebSocket transmissions), improving performance in large network based broadcasting.

-**NOTE**: filter based messages are considered internal.
+**Note**: filter based messages are considered internal.
 They aren't shared with external pub/sub services (such as Redis) and they are ignored by meta-data callbacks.

 #### `fio_message_metadata`